BrewUp/ModularArchitecture/README.md

 # The solution
 From a high level, the architecture defines an API, two modules, and a common event bus for communication (IMediatr):
 Each module is separated into some projects, which are implemented as separate binaries:
-> - Facade for handling all requests
+> - `Facade` for handling all requests
-> - Domain for domain logic and as a handler for all Commands
+> - `Domain` for domain logic and as a handler for all Commands
-> - Messages for the definitions of Commands and Events classes
+> - `Messages` for the definitions of Commands and Events classes
-> - ReadModel for the handlers of DomainEvents and the readmodel management
+> - `ReadModel` for the handlers of DomainEvents and the readmodel management
-> - SharedKernel that contains domainId, Dtos, and all shared components
+> - `SharedKernel` that contains domainId, Dtos, and all shared components

 # Fitness Functions
 Are special tests that ensure that the architecture, defined at the beginning of the project, remains valid.
 In this solution we used two different libraries
 > - ArchUnitNET is a free, simple library for checking the architecture of C# code.
 It is the C# fork of ArchUnit Java for Java
 > - NetArchtest is a fluent API for .Net Standard that can enforce architectural rules in unit tests.
 It's inspired by the ArchUnit library for java

+# Run Solution
+> - docker build -t brewup .
+> - docker run --rm -p 8000:80 brewup